Back to all blogs

 The Biotin Warning

-Biotin (Vitamin B7) is a popular supplement for hair and nail health.
-However, high doses of biotin can significantly interfere with the laboratory technology used to measure thyroid hormones, often leading to falsely high T4/T3 levels or falsely low TSH levels.
-For a clear explanation and practical advice, see our guidance on preparing for thyroid blood tests and the biotin issue.
+Biotin (Vitamin B7) can significantly interfere with laboratory technology, often leading to falsely high T4/T3 levels or falsely low TSH levels.
+See our guidance on preparing for thyroid blood tests and the biotin issue.
 We recommend avoiding biotin-containing supplements for at least 48 hours before your blood draw.

 Fasting and Medication